AnIrishDuck/fajita/guide/src/2-shapes.md

 For the math-inclined among us, the set-theoretic way to describe this object is a _union_ of _intersections_ of halfspaces.

-Like with polygons, we'll set some ground rules:
+As with polygons, we'll set some ground rules:

 - **non-zero**: a shape must have at least one polygon.
 - **distinct polygons**: every polygon in a shape must be completely